NuclideK/BlueLogs/README.md

 Config file;
-LOGGING OPTIONS #
+# LOGGING OPTIONS #
-# Send alerts to console (true/false)
+// Send alerts to console (true/false)
 logConsole: true
-# Log alerts to a file (true/false)
+// Log alerts to a file (true/false)
 logFile: true
-# Alert to discord, Enter discord webhook url, to have it disabled set to "disabled"
+// Alert to discord, Enter discord webhook url, to have it disabled set to "disabled"
 all_logs_webhook: "disabled"
 staff_logs_webhook: "disabled"

 # Griefing prevention #

-# Should we block tnt explosions? true/false
+// Should we block tnt explosions? true/false
 blockTnt: false

-#Should we block endcrystals, Doesn't apply to the end dimension
+// Should we block endcrystals, Doesn't apply to the end dimension
 blockCrystal: false